 Supplies unsuitable for drinking water that are used for irrigation and carefully managed to allow for infiltration may naturally be purified of some contamination, such as low levels of VOCs and nitrates.
 Some contaminates also would be absorbed by vegetation.
 Over time as the water percolates back into aquifers, contamination levels may be reduced naturally.

-One example of an approach utilizing groundwater contaminated by nitrates is a cooperative project proposed by the City of Corona and the community of Home Gardens.
+One example of an approach utilizing groundwater contaminated by nitrates is a cooperative project by the City of Corona and the community of Home Gardens.
 Home Gardens ceased pumping of nitrate contaminated groundwater because of lack of treatment options.
 Construction of a pipeline will allowed for groundwater pumped by Home Gardens to be conveyed to Corona’s Temescal Desalter for treatment and blending.
 The resulting potable supply will be shared by the two agencies.

 A potential new water supply may be to utilize shallow groundwater in Orange County for irrigation.
 In areas where slightly elevated nitrate levels or low concentrations of VOCs in the shallow aquifer preclude utilizing that supply, development of a clean-up strategy could consider irrigation use as a means to reduce contaminant concentrations and prevent spread of contamination into deeper drinking water aquifers.

-Certainly, these potential projects must be carefully considered for unintended, negative impacts.
+Certainly, these projects must be carefully considered for unintended, negative impacts.
 One such consideration must be the likely increase in TDS of percolated water that would result from using pumped groundwater for irrigation.

 Hindrances to Groundwater Cleanup Projects